bunnyshell/templates/.bunnyshell/templates/sylius-dev/README.md

 An [Environment in Bunnyshell](https://documentation.bunnyshell.com/docs/environments) is a user-defined group that brings together applications and all of the services and databases those applications require.

+## Template specifics

+The template is configured so it inserts some demo data.
+After the first deployment, you should set the evnironment variable `LOAD_FIXTURES` to `0` on the component `init-migrations`.

 &nbsp;

 # Environment overview